Communication: Interspecies

-Most communication happens between members within a species as a form of intraspecies communication.
-This is because the purpose of communication is usually some form of cooperation, which happens mostly within a species while different species are often in conflict with each other in their competition over resources.
+Most communication happens between members within a species as intraspecies communication.
+This is because the purpose of communication is usually some form of cooperation.
+Cooperation happens mostly within a species while different species are often in conflict with each other by competing over resources.
 However, there are also some forms of interspecies communication.
-This occurs especially when there are symbiotic relationships and significantly less for parasitic or predator-prey relationships.
+This occurs especially for symbiotic relations and significantly less for parasitic or predator-prey relations.

-Interspecies communication plays a key role for various plants that depend for their reproduction on external agents.
+Interspecies communication plays a key role for plants that depend on external agents for reproduction.
 For example, flowers need insects for pollination and provide resources like nectar and other rewards in return.
-They use various forms of communication to signal their benefits and attract visitors, for example, by using colors that stand out from their surroundings and by using symmetrical shapes.
-This form of advertisement is necessary since different flowers compete for potential visitors.
+They use communication to signal their benefits and attract visitors by using distinctive colors and symmetrical shapes to stand out from their surroundings.
+This form of advertisement is necessary since flowers compete with each other for visitors.
 Many fruit-bearing plants rely on plant-to-animal communication to disperse their seeds and move them to a favorable location.
 This happens by providing nutritious fruits to animals.
 The seeds are eaten together with the fruit and are later excreted at a different location.
-Communication is central to make the animals aware of where the fruits are and whether they are ripe.
+Communication makes animals aware of where the fruits are and whether they are ripe.
 For many fruits, this happens through their color: they have an inconspicuous green color until they ripen and take on a new color that stands in visual contrast to the environment.
-Another example of interspecies communication is found in the ant-plant relationship.
-It concerns, for example, the selection of seeds by ants for their ant gardens and the pruning of exogenous vegetation as well as plant protection by ants.
+Another example of interspecies communication is found in the ant-plant relation.
+It concerns, for instance, the selection of seeds by ants for their ant gardens and the pruning of exogenous vegetation as well as plant protection by ants.

-Several animal species also engage in interspecies communication, like apes, whales, dolphins, elephants, and dogs.
+Some animal species also engage in interspecies communication, like apes, whales, dolphins, elephants, and dogs.
 For example, different species of monkeys use common signals to cooperate when threatened by a common predator.
-An example of interspecies communication involving humans is found in their relation to pets.
-For example, acoustic signals play a central role in communication with dogs.
-Dogs are able to learn to respond to various commands, like "sit" and "come".
-They can even learn short syntactic combinations, like "bring X" or "put X in a box".
-They also react to the pitch and frequency of the human voice by reading off information about emotions, dominance, and uncertainty.
-Humans can understand dog signals in the form of interpreting and reacting to their emotions, such as aggressiveness, fearfulness, and playfulness.
+Humans engage in interspecies communication when interacting with pets and working animals.
+For instance, acoustic signals play a central role in communication with dogs.
+Dogs can learn to react to various commands, like "sit" and "come".
+They can even be trained to respond to short syntactic combinations, like "bring X" or "put X in a box".
+They also react to the pitch and frequency of the human voice to detect emotions, dominance, and uncertainty.
+Dogs use a range of behavioral patterns to convey their emotions to humans, for example, in regard to aggressiveness, fearfulness, and playfulness.